RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 * **June 1**: *Spyder 4 beta 1* released, with all improvements developed while we were part of Anaconda, Inc.

-  Also, *Spyder 3.3* released, with important bugfixes and enhancements to our stable branch, such as:
+  Also, *Spyder 3.3* released, with important bugfixes and enhancements to our stable branch including:

   - Dropping support for Python 3.3 and PyQt 4
   - Fixes for several nasty memory leaks